joelpurra/ep-erroneous-votes/README.md

 # [ep-erroneous-votes](https://github.com/joelpurra/ep-erroneous-votes)

-For more information, see the [projects related to the European Parliament](http://joelpurra.com/r/euparl) page.
+For more background information, see the [projects related to the European Parliament](http://joelpurra.com/r/euparl) page.

 Using [open data dumps](http://parltrack.euwiki.org/dumps) from [Parltrack](http://parltrack.euwiki.org/) to analyze erroneous, and subsequently corrected, votes by [Members](http://www.europarl.europa.eu/meps/) of the [European Parliament](http://www.europarl.europa.eu/).